Keto Cake

 Instructions

 • Preheat the oven to 180C/350F.
 Line two 8-inch pans with parchment/baking paper and set aside.
+You can also use greased sprinform pans.

 • In a mixing bowl, add your almond flour, coconut flour, baking powder and salt and mix well.
 Set aside.

-• In a stand mixer or hand mixer, cream your butter and sugar until fluffy, around 8 minutes.
+• In a stand mixer or hand mixer, cream your butter and allulose until fluffy, around 8 minutes.
 Add the eggs in, one at a time, and beat well until fully incorporated.
 Add the milk and vanilla extract until combined.
 Add the dry ingredients and beat until creamy.

 • Divide the batter evenly amongst the two cake pans, and smoothen out the tops.
 Bake for around 22-25 minutes, or until a skewer comes out clean.
 Allow the cakes to cool completely.